-Ecotrust Canada and RADIUS SFU have co-hired a full time Lab manager, who is accountable to and participates equally in both organizations.
+Ecotrust Canada and RADIUS SFU hired a full time Lab Manager, who was accountable to and participated equally in both organizations.

 Relationship to the wider Simon Fraser University community

-LEDlab represents a new model of community-university partnership.
-The Local Economic Development Lab inverts the traditional research lab model and places community needs at the centre of the research agenda.
+LEDlab represented a new model of community-university partnership.
+The Local Economic Development Lab inverted the traditional research lab model and placed community needs at the centre of the research agenda.

-Our vision is one wherein meaningful university-community partnerships serve and enhance community-led solution building and not the other way around.
-Our theory of change posits that multi-sectorial collaborations between academics, non-profits and the public and private sectors, will indeed build better solutions to adding complex problems.
+Our vision was one wherein meaningful university-community partnerships served and enhanced community-led solution building and not the other way around.
+Our theory of change posited that multi-sectorial collaborations between academics, non-profits and the public and private sectors will indeed build better solutions to complex problems.

 Graduate Student Interns

-Over a 3-year period (2015-2018), LEDlab will be providing 30 fulltime, 4-month paid internship opportunities for graduate students able to advance our work in strategic ways.
-Students are supported through training, mentorship, and a peer-based learning program.
+Over a 3.5 year period LEDlab provided 17 graduate students with 30 full-time 4- or 8-month paid internship opportunities, which advanced the work of the lab in strategic ways.
+Students were supported through training, mentorship, and a peer-based learning program.

-Graduate students supply research and prototyping support to our various projects, while adding rigour to our analysis of what works, and what can be shared.
-This model helps to responsively add capacity to community-led projects, while addressing a talent gap in Canada’s social economy through training and development opportunities paired with real world community experience for high potential graduate students.
+Graduate students supplied research and prototyping support to our various projects, while adding rigour to our analyses of what worked, and what could be shared.
+This model helped LEDlab to responsively add capacity to community-led projects, while addressing a talent gap in Canada’s social economy through training and development opportunities paired with real-world community experience for high-potential graduate students.